Manchester United 3–5 West Bromwich Albion (1978)

 The first fixture between Manchester United and West Bromwich Albion in the 1978–79 Football League First Division season was played on 30 December 1978 at Old Trafford, Manchester.
 The scores were level at 3–3 at half-time, before West Brom scored twice in the second half to win the match 5–3.
 As winners, they received two league points in the 1978–79 Football League First Division.

 The game was described at the time as "Game of the Century" and is still regarded as one of the greatest games of English football.
 The West Brom team featured three Black British players – Cyrille Regis, Laurie Cunningham and Brendon Batson; nicknamed "The Three Degrees" after the African-American vocal group, they blazed a trail for black footballers in England and were frequently the subject of racist abuse, including "audible boos" from Manchester United fans in this game.

 Background

 Before the game commenced, West Bromwich Albion were at the top of the First Division, while Manchester United were in 10th place.
 West Brom were on a roll, having won games in December 1978 against Valencia (2–0, in the UEFA Cup), Middlesbrough (2–0), Wolverhampton Wanderers (3–0) and Arsenal (2–1).
 United, on the other hand, were coming off consecutive 3–0 defeats against Bolton Wanderers and Liverpool and had dropped several positions in the table.

-The game was televised with extended highlights on Granada Television with commentary by Gerald Sinstadt.